replace() method replaces each matching occurrence of a substring with another string.

 str.replace(old, new [, count])

-replace() method can take maximum of 3 parameters:
+replace() method can take a maximum of three arguments:

-- old - old substring you want to replace
+- old - the old substring we want to replace

 - new - new substring which will replace the old substring

-- count (optional) - the number of times you want to replace the old substring with the new substring
+- count (optional) - the number of times you want to replace the old substring with the new string

 Note: If count is not specified, the

-replace() method replaces all occurrences of the old substring with the new substring.
+replace() method replaces all occurrences of the old substring with the new string.

-replace() method returns a copy of the string where the old substring is replaced with the new substring.
-The original string is unchanged.
+replace() method returns a copy of the string where the old substring is replaced with the new string.
+The original string remains unchanged.

-If the old substring is not found, it returns the copy of the original string.
+If the old substring is not found, it returns a copy of the original string.